 In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-07, Fair Value Measurement (Topic 820), Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), ("ASU 2015-07").
 The amendments in ASU 2015-07 remove the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
 The amendments also remove the requirement to make certain disclosures for all investments that are eligible to be measured at fair value using the net asset value per share practical expedient.
-The amendments in ASU 2015-07 are effective for public business entities for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-The Plan decided not to early adopt ASU 2015-07, and the adoption of this guidance is not expected to have a material effect on these financial statements.
+Rather, those disclosures are limited to investments for which the entity has elected to measure the fair value using that practical expedient.
+The Plan adopted ASU 2015-07 on January 1, 2016, which did not have a material effect on these financial statements.